densh/densh.github.com/quasiquotes.md

     foo: universe.Tree = Foo
     bar: universe.TypeName = Bar

+Similarly to identifiers it's recommended to always ascribe name as `TypeName`.
+Non-ascribed matching behaviour might change in the future.

 As a convenience one can also select type members of terms:

     scala> val int = tq"scala.Int"
     int: universe.Select = scala.Int

+    scala> val tq"scala.${name: TypeName}" = int
+    name: universe.TypeName = Int

+Similarly to identifiers it's recommended to always ascribe name as `TypeName`.
+Non-ascribed matching behaviour might change in the future.

 But semantically such selections are just a shortcut for a combination of singleton types and type projections: